aforoughi1/IntelligentOne/README.md

 # IntelligentOne
-IntelligentOne is a platform for Predictive Modelling for the Capital Markets, use of Machine Learning (ML) on Technical, Financials and Sentiment Indicators.
-It analyses vast amount of historical market data, News, Balance sheet and Income statements.
-It performs data engineering, generates the indicators, and feed the features into our ML Modelling Methodology.
-By leveraging the power of AutoML.Net, it examines different machine learning algorithms and identifies the best models.
-The User Interface (UI) combines both charts and trained models allowing for more objective decision making.
+IntelligentOne is a platform for predictive modelling in the capital markets, utilizing machine learning (ML) on technical, financial, and sentiment indicators.
+It analyzes vast amounts of historical market data, news, balance sheets, and income statements.
+The platform performs data engineering, generates indicators, and feeds the resulting features into our ML modelling methodology.

+By leveraging the power of AutoML.Net, IntelligentOne evaluates various machine learning algorithms and identifies the most effective models.
+The user interface (UI) integrates both charts and trained models, enabling more objective decision-making.

 ![IntelligentOne UWP App](/images/IntelligentOneScreenshot1.png)